The four Danish emergency medical helicopters are of the type EC 135 P2e and H135, which are constructed by Airbus Helicopters.

 - RNP 0.3 in all flight phases (best available criteria for IFR low level route network structure)

-The EC135 P2e is the most noiseless helicopter in its weight class and has the lowest noise emission, measured in decibels, on the market.
+The EC135 P2e and the H135 are among the most noiseless helicopter in their weight class and has some of the lowest noise emission, measured in decibels, on the market.

 Examples of noise level, see EASA record no.: D339